Release notes

 • Policies (Beta): formae now supports policies—configurable behaviors that you attach to stacks, that allow you to choose different automation strategies for different sets of resources and use cases.
 This release introduces TTL policies for automatic cleanup after a duration, and auto-reconcile policies for automatic reversal of out-of-band and incremental changes at regular intervals.
 Policies can be inline (owned by a stack) or reusable (shared across stacks via .res reference).
 See the Policy documentation for details.

 • AI assistant integration (Beta): formae now ships with an MCP server and 13 skills that teach AI coding assistants how to manage infrastructure and open the way to partly or fully agentic, safe, IaC-centric workflows.
 Deploy, query, detect drift in your own codebase, and build plugins — all through natural conversation.
 Available as a Claude Code plugin via the formae marketplace.
-See the AI assistants documentation for details.
+See the AI coding assistants documentation for details.

 • New formae inventory policies command to list all reusable policies.
 See the CLI documentation for details.